ashutoshsatapathy1990/ashutoshsatapathy1990.github.io/achievement.md

 * Guest lecture on **Research Article Writing: Why and How** for final yr.
 CSE students (UG) by the Dept. of CSE, VRSEC, on October 1, 2022.
 * One-day workshop on **Research Article Writing** for 3rd yr.
 CSE students (UG) by the Dept. of CSE, VRSEC, on March 25, 2023.
 * Two-day workshop on **Scientific Literature Review and Research Article Writing** for 3rd yr.
 CSE and AI&DS students (UG) by the Dept. of CSE, VRSEC, on February 12 & 14, 2024.
+* Expert Talk on **Awareness on IPR** for 3rd yr.
+CSE and AI&DS students (UG) by the Dept. of CSE, VRSEC, on April 1, 2024.